-President Obama called income inequality the “defining challenge of our time.”
+President Obama once called income inequality the “defining challenge of our time.”

 What does Baha’u’llah have to say about this?
 You might be surprised.